tustnexus/Grades6th7th8th-FictionReadingList/Grade 8.md

-→ Fantasy
+\* Fantasy

-→Way better than the movie!
+\* Way better than the movie!

-→Bilbo is a comfort-loving homebody until a wizard shows up at his door and whisks him off on an adventure full of hungry trolls, murky forests, magic rings, and dragon's gold.
+\* Bilbo is a comfort-loving homebody until a wizard shows up at his door and whisks him off on an adventure full of hungry trolls, murky forests, magic rings, and dragon's gold.